-The State Law Library of Montana, initially called the Montana Library Law Division, was incorporated by the Territorial Council in 1881.
-At that time, the library catalog reported roughly 2,000 books.
-Today the State Law Library exists as a separate and distinct library, subject to the board of trustees consisting of the Supreme Court of Montana.
+The State Law Library of Montana, initially called the Montana Library Law Division, was created by the Territorial Council in 1876.
+By 1881, the library catalog reported roughly 2,000 books.
+Today the State Law Library continues to serve as the official library for the Supreme Court of Montana.
 (Montana Code Annotated, sections 22-1-501, 22-1-502.)
 Today we hold more than 116,000 cataloged items, and another 315,000 items on microfiche, along with our extensive electronic resources.
 A map of our physical library can be found here.

-The library selects and maintains resources consistent with this mission.
-We develop and promote a quality program of resource sharing and alternative access in order to serve the needs of local and distant users and to support the cooperative efforts of libraries in general.
+We strive to meet this mission by developing and promoting resource sharing and alternative access to serve the needs of local and distant users and to support the cooperative efforts of libraries in general.

 Hours: The State Law Library is open Monday through Friday, 8:00 a.m. to 5:00 p.m., and closed on legal holidays.